paypulse/paypulse.github.io/_posts/2017-12-03-I must have to Change study style!.md

 ---
 `C# programming`

-I realize that i must chnage to study style. sometimes, I only study book everyday and every month. but it is not finished and boring and sometimes i felt period is over. so, I decide to change posting style.
+I realize that i must change to study style. sometimes, I only study book everyday and even month. but it is not finished and boring and sometimes i felt period is over. so, I decide to change posting style.